Berlin–Baghdad railway: British view of the railway

-The initial reaction of Britain was one of strong support.
-A long article outlining the positive benefits of the enterprise appeared in the Times newspaper.
-But a plan for an extension from Basra towards the Persian Gulf faced opposition from the British and as a result, the Sheikh of Kuwait refused to rent any storage facilities to the Germans.
+The initial reaction of the United Kingdom was one of strong support.
+A long article outlining the positive benefits of the enterprise appeared in Times.
+However, a plan for an extension from Basra towards the Persian Gulf faced opposition from the British and as a result, the emir of Kuwait refused to rent any storage facilities to the Germans.

-The railway would eventually compete with British trade in Mesopotamia, but this would not happen for many years.
+The railway would eventually compete with British trade in Mesopotamia, but that would not happen for many years.
 However, in 1906, the Hamburg-American Steamship Line announced its intention to run regular steamships between Europe and the Persian Gulf.
-After a futile price war, the British lines, which had lost their monopoly, came to agreement in 1913 with their competitors, ending a rivalry which had caused considerable political concern.
+After a futile price war, the British lines, which had lost their monopoly, came to agreement in 1913 with their competitors and ended a rivalry that had caused considerable political concern.

 In 1911 the railway company looked to build a branch line to Alexandretta from Aleppo to pick up on the valuable trade of Northern Syria and the Northern Mesopotamian valley.
-However the Young Turk government could not offer further railway concessions without raising customs duties from 11 to 14 percent.
-Such a raise required the agreement of all the powers, but was vetoed by Britain after Sir Edward Grey spoke in the House of Commons: " ... if the money is to be used to promote railways which may be a source of doubtful advantage to British trade ...
-I say it will be impossible for us to agree to that increase ... ".
+However, the Young Turk government could not offer further railway concessions without raising customs duties from 11 to 14 percent.
+Such a raise required the agreement of all powers but was vetoed by Britain after Sir Edward Grey spoke in the House of Commons: "if the money is to be used to promote railways which may be a source of doubtful advantage to British trade....
+I say it will be impossible for us to agree to that increase... ".

 The British realised that the railways would be slightly too close to their oilfields in Persia.
-The British were worried that the Young Turks could block off oil supplies vital for the navy.
+They were worried that the Young Turks could block off oil supplies vital for the Royal Navy.

 The main British commercial interest that the British government insisted was protected, was that of the Right Honourable James Lyle Mackay, Baron Inchcape of Strathnaver.
 As well as being the foremost shipping magnate of the British Empire, Lord Inchcape was a director of the Anglo-Persian Oil Company and of the D'Arcy Exploration Company.
 On 23 February a contract was signed in London between Lord Inchcape and the Baghdad Railway Company.
-In March 1914 the German government was obliged to recognise southern Mesopotamia, as well as central and southern Persia, as the exclusive field of operations of the Anglo-Persian Oil Company.
+In March 1914, the German government was obliged to recognise southern Mesopotamia, as well as central and southern Persia, as the exclusive field of operations of the Anglo-Persian Oil Company.

 Russian view of the railway

 The Russians also opposed the railway, being concerned about the territories in the Caucasus.
-Russian support for the railway was only achieved in 1910, when in a meeting between Tsar Nicholas II and the German Emperor Wilhelm II, the German Emperor assured the Tsar that no lines were planned into Kurdish or Armenian areas.
+Russian support for the railway was achieved only in 1910, when in a meeting with Tsar Nicholas II and German Emperor Wilhelm II assured that no lines were planned into Kurdish or Armenian areas.